rach7777/monax-may/erisindustries.com_landingpage.md

 #ERIS FOR ENTERPRISE

 Eris is the first platform that allows the full potential of blockchain based technologies to be realized in enterprise.
 By combining blockchains systems of smart contracts, businesses can take any data-driven human relationship and reduce it to code – guaranteeing accurate and consistent execution of functions which hitherto required human discretion to manage.

-Clearing and settlement, payments and value transfer, and internal audit and accounting are all readily amenable to blockchain automation through smart contracts.

 We’re working with a number of corporations to discuss how our technology can assist their businesses.
 If you have a query relating to how our solutions can be put to use in your firm, please contact the team at info@erisindustries.com .